 It isn’t just about getting an ISO Certificate.

-Your organisation needs to get value from the Certification Body Audits and, if you don’t, move to another Certification Body.
+Your organization needs to get value from the Certification Body Audits and, if you don’t, move to another Certification Body.

 You should, as with any key supplier, evaluate their performance periodically.
 And coming towards the end of a 3-year cycle would seem the ideal opportunity to do so.
 So here are some reasons you might want to change CB – the list is not prioritised.